rkuma183/wilsonmar.github.io/_posts/2016-05-16-508-accessibility.md

 ## HTML coding for accessibility

-1. In URL links provide words to describe what the link is about to the visual impaired.
-For example:
+1. In URL links provide words to describe what the link is about to the visual impaired, for example:

    ```
    <a alt="One of most well known websites to buy products by auction or buy now at this price" href="http://www.ebay.com">
    ```

-2. Images should describe the picture using words.
-For example:
+2. Images should describe the picture using word, for example:

    ```
    <a alt="blue winter landscape with rainbow" href="URL ...
    ```

-3. Turn on captioning in videos on YouTube or Vimeo:
+3. Turn on captioning in videos on YouTube or Vimeo, for example:

    ```
    <a_target="_blank" href="URL" cc_load_policy="1"></a>